Home > INIT > runINIT.m

 SYNOPSIS ^

-function [outModel, deletedRxns, metProduction, fValue]=runINIT(model,rxnScores,presentMets,essentialRxns,prodWeight,allowExcretion,noRevLoops)
+function [outModel, deletedRxns, metProduction, fValue]=runINIT(model,rxnScores,presentMets,essentialRxns,prodWeight,allowExcretion,noRevLoops,params)

 DESCRIPTION ^